NiCrook/PECman/README.md

 # PECman
 Poker Equity Calculator

-Basic poker equity calculator that takes the number of outs a user has and provides an equity percentage.
+Basic poker equity calculator that takes the user's number of outs and the chance they believe their opponent will fold and provides the natural, fold, and total, equity.